A case study of intersections on blowups of the moduli of curves: Toric contact cycles

 \begin{description} \item[Chern] The Chern class of the excess normal bundle -- the quotient of the normal bundle of $Z\langle 1\rangle$ by the fiberwise hyperplane in $\mathbb P\langle 1\rangle$. \item[Segre] The Segre class of the scheme theoretic preimage $\kappa^{-1}(Z\langle 1\rangle)$ in $t\DR(\sV)$. \end{description}

-To interpret the product, observe that the Segre term has support contained in the fiber product $Z\langle 1\rangle \times_{\Mbar_{g,n}} t\DR(\sV)$.
-This fiber product maps to the center of the blowup, and the projective bundle $\mu$ may be pulled back.
-Flat pullback is applied to the Segre class term and operated on by the Chern class above.
-This is the correction, before virtual class considerations.
+Let us interpret the product.
+The support of the Segre term is, by definition, contained in the fiber product $Z\langle 1\rangle \times_{\Mbar_{g,n}} t\DR(\sV)$.
+In a moment, we will explain how to handle this Segre class term using Aluffi's formula.
+For now, we blackbox the class.
+This fiber product maps to the center $Z\langle 1\rangle$ of the blowup, and therefore we can pullback the projective bundle $\mu$ to this fiber product.
+Now apply flat pullback to this Segre class term, along the bundle, and then apply Chern classes of the excess bundle.
+The result of a process is the correction term.
+Note that as yet, there are still no virtual class considerations.

-The Segre class term is controlled by Aluffi's formula.
-A stratum in a logarithmic scheme is cut out by a monomial ideal sheaf.
+We come to the Segre class term and Aluffi's formula.
+A stratum in any logarithmic scheme is cut out by a monomial ideal sheaf.
 This class of ideals is stable under pullback by logarithmic morphism.
-The stratum $Z\langle 1\rangle$ is such a stratum.
+The center of the blowup $Z\langle 1\rangle$ is such a stratum.
 It follows that the Segre class term $s(\kappa^{-1}Z\langle 1\rangle, t\DR(\sV))$ is given by a monomial ideal.
-We can replace $t\DR(\sV)$ with a logarithmic modification without changing the problem, and therefore we can assume that it is a simple normal crossings pair.
+We can replace $t\DR(\sV)$ with a logarithmic modification without changing the problem, and therefore we can assume that $t\DR(\sV)$ is a simple normal crossings pair, i.e. tropically smooth.

-Since the Segre class comes from piecewise polynomials, we have the following.
+Since the Segre class on a logarithmically and tropically smooth space comes from piecewise polynomials, we have the following.

 \begin{corollary} The \emph{\underline{\textsf{correction}}} term comes from piecewise polynomials.
 Explicitly, it is a sum of classes that are obtained by the following three steps: \begin{enumerate}[(i)] \item Choose a closed stratum $W\subset t\DR(\sV)$ mapping to the center $Z\langle 1\rangle$ of the blowup. \item Pullback the projective bundle $\mu$ to $W$ and obtain a projective bundle $\mathbb P_W\to W$. \item Apply to the fundamental class of the $\PP_W$ a polynomial in the Chern roots of the normal bundle $N_{Z\langle 1\rangle/\Mbar_{g,n}}$, the Chern class of the relative hyperplane bundle $\mathbb P_W\to W$, and the Chern roots of the normal bundle $N_{W/t\DR(\sV)}$. \end{enumerate} \end{corollary}